Vaccines, management in focus as GSK, AstraZeneca report

 AstraZeneca Chief Executive Pascal Soriot and his management's updates on production and safety will overshadow financial results, which are seen beating expectations on wide offerings and a boost from divestments, JPMorgan analysts said.

-Updates on GSK’s efforts with French partner Sanofi are highly anticipated, after the duo suffered setbacks, delaying their potential vaccine’s launch.
+Updates on GSK's efforts with French partner Sanofi (SASY.PA) are highly anticipated, after the duo suffered setbacks, delaying their potential vaccine's launch. read more

 CORE BUSINESS